The Lord's Supper

 A Meal of Unity

-the manner of the Old Testament, the Lord's Supper is the meal of those preparing for the journey, those on the journey, and those who have made it to the Promised Land.
+The fellowship that we experience at the communion table is not limited to the congregation that is present, not even to just the congregation that is now endeavoring and battling.
+It extends to that entire rejoicing congregation, which shall once gather at the great communion in heaven.
+In the manner of the Old Testament, the Lord's Supper is the meal of those preparing for the journey, those on the journey, and those who have made it to the Promised Land.

 The Treasure Hidden In a Field, Juhani Uljas